synapsestudios/oidc-platform/docs/implementation.md

 ### User Registration

-If your users are allowed to create their own accounts then you can send your users to a register url to fill out a form that will create their user. nclude a Register link on your site that looks like this:
+If your users are allowed to create their own accounts then you can send your users to a register url to fill out a form that will create their user.
+Include a Register link on your site that looks like this:

 ```
 ${providerDomain}/user/register